Bucureștii Noi: Overview

 Bucureștii Noi is a fast-growing district, with many houses and supermarkets being constructed in the last years in the area.
 The neighborhood center is dominated by a park, Park Bazilescu (also known as Nicholas Bălcescu), opposite the Bazilescu Church.

 The streets are in a grid layout, offering symmetrical surfaces of about 300 sqm for the construction of houses or small apartment blocks.
 The neighborhood contains many penthouses and modern villas which serve a small community of families who own private courtyards.
 These buildings are an alternative way of living very different from the communist-style apartment blocks found in the other districts of the city.

-The neighborhood is very popular because it has a good infrastructure, fully paved streets and a well-maintained sewage, water, gas and electricity systems, as well as parks, swimming pools, kindergartens, schools, markets, retail stores and soon also a big shopping mall.

-Fauna and flora
+Geography

-The fauna and flora are quite well taken care of.
-Lake Grivița that borders the neighborhood in the north and east contributes to the fresh air feeling.
+The man made Lake Grivița borders the neighborhood in the north and east.

 Transport

-Residents have an easy access both to Otopeni Airport and to the central site of Piața Victoriei.
-The district is served by the Parc Bazilescu metro station.
+Residents have access both to Otopeni Airport and to the central site of Piața Victoriei.
+The district is served by the Parc Bazilescu metro station and the Laminorului metro station.
 The Bucureștii Noi train station serves the Căile Ferate Române Line 900, which connects Bucharest with the western city of Timișoara.